rshbabdulvahid/Sorted-List-Synchronization/README.md

 		 how increasing sub-lists generates an increase in throughput for various numbers of threads.

 Usage: ./lab2_list [--threads=THREADNUM] [--iterations=NUM] [--lists=NUMLISTS] [--yield=idl] [--sync=m,s]

-       		-threads designate the number of threads to be used -iterations designates how many elements will be added to the list by each thread -lists designates how many sub-lists the overall list will be partitioned into -yield designates where the forced yields, designed to maximize conflict and contention, will be activated:
+-threads designate the number of threads to be used

+-iterations designates how many elements will be added to the list by each thread

+-lists designates how many sub-lists the overall list will be partitioned into

+-yield designates where the forced yields, designed to maximize conflict and contention, will be activated:

-		       -i indicates a yield in the insert operation -l indicates a yield in the lookup operation -d indicated a yield in the delete operation Any combination of yield operations are supported -sync designates what type of synchronization will be used -s indicates spin-locking
+	-i indicates a yield in the insert operation
+	-l indicates a yield in the lookup operation
+	-d indicated a yield in the delete operation
+	Any combination of yield operations are supported

+-sync designates what type of synchronization will be used

+	-s indicates spin-locking
 	-m indicated mutex-locking
 	Only one of the two should be passed

 Makefile included supports 4 useful targets:

 	 -build builds the executable lab2_list
 	 -tests creates a CSV file from data_producer.sh, used to produce the 5 graphs -graphs produces the graphs from the CSV, using the graphing script lab2b.gp -clean will remove the executable

+lab2b_1 - lab2b_5 (in order)

 ![Screenshot](/lab2b_1.png)